Bronze Tiger: Publication history

-DC All In

-Revised history and background

-In 2025, aspects of his prior history is also restored and retroactively attributes his prior assassin characterization to be under brainwashing.
-In this revised background and history, aspects of his Pre-Crisis and Post-Crisis history is expressed, having been trained by O-Sensei and went on various adventures with Lady Shiva and Richard Dragon as prior although this history also includes Carolyn Wu-San (Wu Mei-Xing) more prominently and as a love interest for Ben.
-Like prior, Bronze Tiger was also a trainer of Cassandra Cain during his time in the League of Assassins, a trainer formerly in Detroit whom trained various students.
-However, Bronze Tiger also fathered teenage Tenji Turner with Lady Shiva, raising him in secret in Richard Dragon's ranch in Montana and only allowed Shiva to see him once every year on his birthday.

 Characterization

-Description and reputation

 Since the character's publication history, Turner is regarded as one of the greatest martial artist on par with Lady Shiva and Richard Dragon, and portrayed as surpassing Batman in combat.
 At the times, the character is brainwashed and operates within mercenary circles and acts as a assassin and a world-class spy.
 As a superhero, the character has operated as a vigilante, befriended both superheroes and villains alike, and a martial arts instructor for heroes who owned a dojo.
 During his time in the Suicide Squad, he has acted as both field second-in-command and team leader, being an operative not coerced and favored by Amanda Waller.